eswan18/ethanswan.com/content/posts/2023/2023-07-10-errors-as-values-rust-go/index.md

 What if `d` is 0?
 Again: crash!

-Ideally, chunks of code that could produce an excption would be wrapped in special handling code at some level.
+Ideally, chunks of code that could produce an exception would be wrapped in special handling code at some level.
 In Python that might look like this:

 ```python